Friday, June 11, 2021

 Part 1 | Part 2 | Part 3 | Part 4

-Another Full Refret
+This Strat Gets Another Refret

 I was first introduced to this 2002 Sunburst Fender Standard Stratocaster way back in 2013.
 The guitar badly needed lots of TLC, and part of of that involved a full refret with Dunlop Accu-Fret 6110 Jumbo Fret Wire.
 Since then, it's changed hands and now the new owner wants a couple upgrades and another refret with "smaller frets" as he's not a fan of jumbo frets.
 To simplify matters, I'll be dedicating this post to the refret job per se; and the next post to the various upgrades effected.
 That being said, let's talk about the refret job; shall we?